Ingersoll History, Family Crest & Coats of Arms

-Important Dates for the Ingersoll family
+Early History of the Ingersoll family

 This web page shows only a small excerpt of our Ingersoll research.
 Another 64 words (5 lines of text) are included under the topic Early Ingersoll History in all our PDF Extended History products and printed products wherever possible.

 Ingersoll has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Ingersoll have been found, including Ingersoll, Inkersoll, Inkersall, Ingersole and many more.